bhazzard/bhazzard.github.com/_posts/2015-08-16-diy-goliath-bookshelf.md

 For our second project we decided one of the empty walls in our living room needed a bookcase, and since we have 22’ vaulted ceilings, it needed to be big.
 Specifically, we wanted to build it to be 7 feet tall, and 4 feet wide.
 I dubbed the project our "Goliath" shelf.
 As you can see, it turned out great.

-We based our plans off of this plan from Ana-White.com, but modified it greatly to meet our needs.
+We based our plans off of a plan from Ana-White.com, but modified it greatly to meet our needs.
 First, we made it taller and wider.
 We swapped 2X12X8's for the outer boards to give it a substantial appearance.
 Finally, we removed the vertical shelf dividers; we thought they would be too much, and since we added an extra shelf to make it taller, the pattern would have been asymmetrical.

 #Plans